 - Saving on college tuition

 Most colleges have transfer advisors to help you through the process.
-They go over what classes you need to transfer and which ones will be transferable to your next school.
+They go over what classes you need to transfer and which ones will be transferable to your next college or university.

 Some colleges work together, and sometimes, a lot of the courses are transferable between colleges.
 This is an excellent time to review your graduation readiness and determine what courses you need to graduate on time.

 Determine if all your credits will transfer

 Each university and college has its own rules about which credits are transferable.
 Usually, students can determine what credits will transfer by talking to their new school’s admissions or registrar’s office.
 Additionally, suppose you were already assigned an academic advisor.
 In that case, you can ask them if the classes that you took at another institution are transferable.

 Searching for college may not be an exciting thing, but it will give you an idea of how you should base your search.
 Narrow down your search to schools that best reflect your areas of interest-based on the reasons you want to transfer.